Creating test reports

 As the last step in your pipeline, add the following step:

-This step checks the result of your unit tests, and stops the whole pipeline by exiting with an error, if the tests fail.
+This step verifies the outcome of your unit tests.
+If the tests fail, it halts the entire pipeline by exiting with an error.

 Replace RunMyUnitTests